ajolex/scto-field-comments/README.md

 The `sctocomments` command:

 - Collects and combines all SurveyCTO comment CSV files (typically stored in a `media` subfolder).
-- Extracts variable names from the **last non-empty segment** of each field path.
+- Extracts variable names from the **last non-empty segment** of each `Field Name` value of the `csv` file.
 - Handles **repeat group instances** and **nested field structures** automatically.
-- Optionally removes `grp_` prefixes from variable names.
+- Optionally removes `grp_` prefixes from group variable names.
-- Merges with a survey dataset to include **key IDs, variable values, and labels**.
+- Merges with a survey dataset to include **Unique IDs, survey variable values attached to the comment, and labels**.

 The output is a clean `.dta` file containing all comments and relevant metadata.